neuroinformatics-unit/derotation/docs/source/user_guide/key_concepts.md

 ### 1. **Low-level core function**
 Use `derotate_an_image_array_line_by_line` to derotate an image stack, given:
-- The original calcium imaging movie (expects only one imaging plane)
+- The original multi-photon movie (expects only one imaging plane)
 - Rotation angle per line

 This is ideal for testing and debugging with synthetic or preprocessed data.